Chronic people-pleasing is a crime. It’s a crime against your soul, who you are, your unique gifts, purpose and message to share with the world.

 So don’t get handcuffed, get real.

 P.S.
-If you want to learn how to say “YES” to yourself, join us at the UNBRIDLED Colorado Retreat on September 28th- October 1st, 2017.
-Click here for more info.
+If you want to learn how to say “YES” to yourself, join us at the “Return to the Real You Retreat” in Montana on August 12th – 16th, 2018.
+CLICK HERE FOR MORE INFO.

 P.S.
 Share this post if you know someone who can benefit.